2013 Toyota Prius Plug-in

 - "The PHV's threshold is slightly higher than the regular car's, but anything more than genteel pressure on the go pedal-say, as might be required to enter the freeway or accelerate up a slight hill-and the 98-hp, 1.8-liter four-cylinder stirs with a decidedly unsexy moan. … But then, the Prius never has been and never will be about driving delight, but rather is about maximum fuel economy." -- Car and Driver (2012)

 The battery pack in the 2013 Prius Plug-in can be charged either with the car’s regenerative brakes or by plugging the car into a standard electric outlet.
 Toyota says the Prius Plug-in can travel up to 11 miles on pure electric power with a full battery.
 A fully depleted battery takes about three hours to charge using a 120-volt outlet or about one and a half hours with a 240-volt outlet.
-Toyota provides owners with a charging cable, which connects the car to a household outlet.
+Toyota provides owners with a charging cable that connects the car to a 120-volt household outlet.
 Reviewers like that the Prius Plug-in charges quickly and they’re happy with the car’s quiet performance in all-electric mode.

 - "You'll only get about 10-15 miles before the electrons run out, but the Plug-in charges quickly -- about three hours on a standard 120-volt home outlet, or half that time on a larger 240-volt outlet." -- Edmunds